Committed to Your Success.

 From ideation to implementation, we have the people and tools to get the job done!
 You share, we listen.
 Together we create memorable visitor experiences.

-Chip’s experience as an interpretive educator/guide trainer and conservation outreach consultant spans both formal and non-formal learning environments, in the U.S. and abroad.
-His creative and entrepreneurial thinking has helped support and launch large-scale non-profit and for-profit conservation efforts (for example, see www.biologicalcapital.com).
+Chip’s experience as an interpretive educator/guide trainer and conservation outreach consultant spans both formal and non-formal learning environments in the U.S. and abroad.
+His creative and entrepreneurial thinking has helped support and/or launch numerous non-profit and for-profit conservation efforts (for example, see wildranch.org and biologicalcapital.com).

-Prior to co-founding ECOS more than 20 years ago, Chip worked for the School for Field Studies, Outward Bound, and World Wildlife Fund.
-Chip has a master’s degree from the Yale School of Forestry and Environmental Studies with an emphasis on environmental communication and conservation biology.
-He has a bachelor of science degree in biology from Lewis and Clark College.
+Prior to co-founding ECOS 35 years ago, Chip worked for the School for Field Studies, Outward Bound, World Wildlife Fund, and Conservation International.
+Chip holds a master’s degree from the Yale School of Forestry and Environmental Studies with an emphasis on environmental communication and conservation biology.
+His bachelor of science degree is in biology, from Lewis and Clark College.

-Chip’s experience as an interpretive educator/guide trainer and conservation outreach consultant spans both formal and non-formal learning environments, in the U.S. and abroad.
-His creative and entrepreneurial thinking has helped support and launch large-scale non-profit and for-profit conservation efforts (for example, see www.biologicalcapital.com).
+Chip’s experience as an interpretive educator/guide trainer and conservation outreach consultant spans both formal and non-formal learning environments in the U.S. and abroad.
+His creative and entrepreneurial thinking has helped support and/or launch numerous non-profit and for-profit conservation efforts (for example, see wildranch.org and biologicalcapital.com).

-Prior to co-founding ECOS more than 20 years ago, Chip worked for the School for Field Studies, Outward Bound, and World Wildlife Fund.
-Chip has a master’s degree from the Yale School of Forestry and Environmental Studies with an emphasis on environmental communication and conservation biology.
-He has a bachelor of science degree in biology from Lewis and Clark College.
+Prior to co-founding ECOS 35 years ago, Chip worked for the School for Field Studies, Outward Bound, World Wildlife Fund, and Conservation International.
+Chip holds a master’s degree from the Yale School of Forestry and Environmental Studies with an emphasis on environmental communication and conservation biology.
+His bachelor of science degree is in biology, from Lewis and Clark College.

 As founding partner and president, Jill has been involved with practically every ECOS project since the company’s inception 25 years ago.
 Her first-hand experience at ECOS includes creative input and coordination for the planning, design, production and installation of many different interpretive projects for a broad range of clients.
 Jill’s skill in truly hearing client’s goals and desires translates, time and again, into successful projects and satisfied customers.
 She also helps guide the company in terms of strategic planning, financial direction, human resources, and client relations.